 - For security reasons, the Password Recovery feature requires the user to physically access the device.
 Therefore this feature is only applicable when there is a direct connection to the console port of the device.
-It is necessary for the user needs to attach a terminal or PC with terminal emulation to the console port of the Switch. - Power on the Switch.
-After the UART init is loaded to 100%, the Switch will allow 2 seconds for the user to press the hotkey [^] (Shift+6) to enter the "Password Recovery Mode."
-Once the Switch enters the "Password Recovery Mode," all ports on the Switch will be disabled.
+It is necessary for the user needs to attach a terminal or PC with terminal emulation to the console port of the switch. - Power on the Switch.
+After the 'Starting runtime image' message was displayed, the switch will allow 1 second for the user to press the hotkey ^ (Shift+6) to enter the Password Recovery Mode.
+Enter the hotkey continuously to ensure that the timing is correct.
+Once the Switch enters the Password Recovery Mode, all ports on the Switch will be disabled.

 '''

 Boot Procedure

-V1.00.001
+V1.00.008